For Part 1 click here For Part 2 click here Today's article is the third…

 Fast-forward 70 years.

-Today, I doubt you can’t find an adult in this country who doesn’t know what it is, and most of them are afraid of it.
+Today, I doubt you can’t find an adult in this country who hasn’t heard of cholesterol.
 Most people I speak with about their cholesterol blood tests are understandably worried about their results.
 And little wonder.
 The information we get from the media, food labels, and blood test reports has programmed not just doctors, but everyone to be afraid of cholesterol.
 This fear influences our daily food choices and our shopping and snacking habits.
 It’s a big part of everyone’s life.

 We’re so scared of cholesterol, we don’t even ask Google the normal questions, like “what is cholesterol” or “is cholesterol bad.”
 We jump right to search phrases like “how to lower cholesterol” and “new cholesterol drug,” according to google trends.
 When you click on “how to lower your cholesterol,” the typical article will tell you to start cutting out saturated fat and replacing it with polyunsaturated fats.